 3. Include the Original Lease Terms

 Subleases must include all of the terms from the original lease.
-You may list these in a separate section of the Tennessee sublease agreement if you wish.
+If you wish, you may list these in a separate section of the Tennessee sublease agreement.

 4. Include Any Additional Sublease Terms

 Sublessors may want to include additional terms to the sublease.
 For example, if the landlord allows pets, but the sublessor would prefer to institute a no-pet policy, they can do so.

 Your Tennessee sublease agreement should clearly state the cost of monthly rent, when it’s due, if there’s a grace period, and if late fees apply after a specific date.

 Will the subtenant be responsible for all utilities, or will you or the original landlord cover some, such as garbage and sewer fees?
 Make sure your agreement lists who is responsible for which utility.

 List the amount of the required security deposit and where / how the money will be held before being given back to the subtenant at the end of the sublease agreement.